-The 884-2 is equipped with three outputs intended to be used with auxiliary equipment such as a chart recorder, oscilloscope or the Simpson 898 Octave Band Filter.
+The 886-2 is equipped with three outputs intended to be used with auxiliary equipment such as a chart recorder, oscilloscope or the Simpson 898 Octave Band Filter.
 These jacks are designed to give the operator more detailed and comprehensive sound analysis study.
-The larger of the three jacks is designed to be used with the Simpson 898 Octave Band Filter.
-The operator's manual for the Model 898 describes how to use the 884-2 with this filter.
+The larger of the three jacks is designed to be used with the Simpson 898 Octave Band filter.
+The operator's manual for the Model 898 describes how to use the 886-2 with this filter.

-Non-Linear Distortion: At frequencies from 30 Hz to 50 Hz, the AC output will have observable distortion with levels exceeding 0 dB on any meter range.
+Non-Linear Distortion: When using "A" weighting at frequencies from 30 Hz to 50 Hz, the AC output will have observable distortion with levels exceeding 0 dB on any meter range.
+For "B" and "C" weighting, the AC output remains linear at levels up to +10 dB on any meter range and at any specification frequency.